Surfer12/MergeSortGradleV1/Docs/Assignment/V1PDF/PDFV1.md

     }
 ```

+## Ask the AI to elaborate on the time and space complexity of merge sort.

 ## Utilize an AI Tool for Explanation:

 ```
-Claude 3.5 Sonnet is utitlized for the refactoring of the inital merge sort code into a more readable and efficient format.
+o1 mini by OpenAI is utitlized for the refactoring of the inital merge sort code into a more readable and efficient format.
 Inital code was created by Cursor Small Language Model in the Cursor IDE.
 ```

 ## Prompt the AI to explain the code and the merge function in detail.

 ```
-#Prompt:
+Given Prompt:  "Identify the key components of the algorithm, including the merge function.
+Explain the code and the merge function in detail. elaborate on the time and space complexity of merge sort."

 ```

-## Ask the AI to elaborate on the time and space complexity of merge sort.

 ```
 #Regarding the time and space complexity: